ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 user.role_type  # => AddStatusToUser::Role
 {% endhighlight %}

 As you see the `role_type` is set incorrectly it should be `Role` without the namespace.
-That's why this solution bug prone as well.
+That's why this solution is bug-prone as well.
+It's definitely not recommended.
+Nevertheless, it's like a standard way to overcome the problem in Rails community.

 ### Writing raw SQL in migrations

-To be honest this solution doesn't have disadvantages except a few.
-You have to know SQL and sometimes well.
-And as a result requires more time to write the code.
-Besides of this Rails developers don't prefer to write raw SQL because if you want to migrate through PostgreSQL to MySQL for example you may have to fix much raw SQL code.
-Check out [official documentation](http://guides.rubyonrails.org/migrations.html#when-helpers-aren-t-enough) to get examples how to write raw SQL in migrations.
+To be honest, this solution doesn't have disadvantages except one - you have to know SQL and sometimes very well.
+So it might require more time to write the code.
+Even if Rails community don't prefer to write raw SQL I would recommend this approach.
+Once SQL skills are grasped you can cope with any data problems in production.

+Refer to [official documentation](http://guides.rubyonrails.org/migrations.html#when-helpers-aren-t-enough) for examples of raw SQL in migrations.

-### Using seeds
+### Use seeds

-Rails has useful approach to populate the database.
+Rails has useful approach to populate DB.
 You may write any code in the `db/seeds.rb` file and run `rake db:seed` command.
-This is great solution to populate the database by some data at first start but then, when your project is released and you have to change the data on changing the database schema this won't help you.
-Also writing the code in one file may lead to the mess.
-Of course you may create your own dependent files and then load them in the `seeds.rb` file but anyway you have to worry about what to do on second run.
-There is also gem which helps to structuring you seeds data - [seedbank](https://github.com/james2m/seedbank).
-But again it doesn't solve all these problems.
+This is a great solution to populate the database by some data at first start but then, when your project is released and you have to change the data on changing the database schema this approach is not handy anymore.
+Also writing the code in one file may lead to a mess.
+Of course, you may split the code into files and then load them in the `seeds.rb` file.
+But anyway, you have to worry about what to do on the second run, i.e. seeds usually are not idempotent.
+There is also gem which helps to structure you seeds data - [seedbank](https://github.com/james2m/seedbank).
+But again, this doesn't solve anything, moreover, this solution is not for the problem at all.
+Don't even try this approach, it just messes up two different concepts.
+I've provided this solution merely to notice it's not acceptable and I saw examples of this.

 ### Other methods

-No doubt that there are many other methods.
-For example create rake tasks, of even going to production console and write code there after deploying (I hope you don't do it).
-But none of them doesn't solve all problems with the problem.
+No doubt, there are many other methods.
+For example, rake tasks migrate data.
+Or even writing code in production console after deploy (I hope you don't do this).
+Below is an attempt to overcome the problem.

 ## Use migration_data gem

+I've formed a gem tries to solve these problems - [migration_data](https://github.com/ka8725/migration_data).
+The idea behind is very easy: how to ensure code doesn't fail?
+Correct - with aid of tests.
+So, why not to write tests for data migrations?

-Recently I've released gem which solves all these problems.
-This is the [migration_data](https://github.com/ka8725/migration_data).
-After it's installing you will able to define a `data` method in your migrations and write the code here.
-The method runs only on migrating up (i.e. on `rake db:migrate` but doesn't run on `rake db:rollback`).
-Additionally to keep the code in `data` method up to date just write tests for this.
-The gem provides `require_migration` method to help load migrations easily to the tests.
+The gem allows defining a special method called `data` in schema migrations.
+Write the data migration code there.
+Keep in mind, this method runs only on migrate up, i.e. on `rake db:migrate`, but doesn't run on `rake db:rollback`.
+Additionally, to keep the code in `data` method actual just write tests for it.
+That's it.

-Migration example:
+To have the ability testing migrations there is `require_migration` method loads migrations code easily.

+Check out a migration example below:

 {% highlight ruby %}
 class CreateUsers < ActiveRecord::Migration